 \section{Related Work}

 Most existing research addressing similar challenges has primarily focused on evaluating model robustness against sentence-level perturbations.
-Tools like TextFlint \cite{wang-etal-2021-textflint} offer diverse text noising methods but emphasize evaluation of downstream task models rather than analyzing the noise mechanisms themselves.
+Tools like TextFlint \cite{wang-etal-2021-textflint} offer diverse text noising methods, but emphasize evaluation of downstream task models rather than analyzing the noise mechanisms themselves.
 PrivKit \cite{10.1145/3626232.3653284} represents a notable exception in its attempt to establish a comprehensive privacy-utility evaluation pipeline for heterogeneous data types.
 However, it was primarily designed for location and facial data rather than natural language processing applications and consequently lacks the unified framework necessary to support the diverse requirements of NLP evaluation tasks.
 Furthermore, PrivKit operates as a standalone system without integration capabilities for popular machine learning frameworks, limiting its accessibility and adoption in existing workflows.